 New York State - Alzheimer’s Disease

-- There are currently 390,000 New Yorkers with Alzheimer’s disease or related dementias.
+- There are currently 400,000 New Yorkers with Alzheimer’s disease.

 - There are 1 million Alzheimer's and dementia unpaid caregivers in the state.

-- Unpaid caregivers in 2016 themselves had $848 million in higher health care costs than non-caregivers.
+- Unpaid dementia caregivers in 2018 themselves had $895 million in higher health care costs than non-caregivers.

-- 2,639 people died just from Alzheimer's in 2014.
-Nearly 1/3 of seniors who die each year have Alzheimer's or a related dementia.
+- 3,521 New Yorkers died from Alzheimer's in 2017.
+Nearly 1/3 of seniors who die each year have Alzheimer's or another dementia.

-For the complete report on the latest facts and figures on Alzheimer's disease in the United States, please click here.
+To review the Alzheimer's Association New York State information sheet, click here.
+For the complete report on the latest facts and figures on Alzheimer's disease in the United States, click here.
 To access information on NYS Department of Health Alzheimer's disease program initiatives, click here.